julioyildo/ror_first_blog/README.md

-# H3 G2 - Awesome Blog
+# H3 G2 - SuperBlog
 > A simple blog in Ruby

 ## 👨‍👩‍👧‍👦 Authors